 Advocating for Veterans

 Our pro bono representation of veterans is some of our most important work.
 We’ve helped many clients petition the Department of Defense for discharge upgrades, which is a key step toward getting their lives on track.
-Recently, our team established new precedent for vets who seek benefits for pain-related disabilities.
+In one case, our team established new precedent for vets who seek benefits for pain-related disabilities.
 Now these vets can receive benefits after decades of government refusal to issue them.
 Another pro bono team helped define what constitutes “in the line of duty,” securing benefits for our client after a 15-year fight.
-We’ve also recently helped two military veterans obtain increases in benefits for ongoing conditions resulting from sexual assaults while in the military.
+We also helped two military veterans obtain increases in benefits for ongoing conditions resulting from sexual assaults while in the military.

 This work continues through our collaboration with the New York County Lawyers’ Association to create an innovative program to help veterans suffering from PTSD to upgrade the characterization of their discharge and obtain important medical and other veterans’ benefits.

 Together with the National LGBT Bar Association, our lawyers successfully represented three transgender veterans who petitioned the U.S. Army and U.S. Navy to modify military records to reflect their correct names and identities.
 The executive director of the National LGBT Bar called the outcome a “life-changing victory.”